JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

 All forms except 1 and 6 can be also passed as the first argument to `map`.

+Three are two special rules that apply to `cols => function` syntax:
+1. if `cols` is wrapped in `AsTable` object then a `NamedTuple` containing columns selected by `cols` is passed to `function`
+2. if `function` is wrapped in a `ByRow` object, then it will be passed values from single rows each group and always return a vector of values produced by `function` applied to them

 In all of these cases, `function` can return either a single row or multiple rows.
 `function` can always generate a single column by returning a single value or a vector.
 Additionally, if `by` is passed exactly one `function` and `target_col` is not specified,